Downscaling climate projections to 1 km with single-image super resolution: Training details

-Below, we summarise the hyperparameter search and training configurations for each model.
-We used the cosine annealing scheduler and a batch size of 32.
+In the following, we summarise the hyperparameter search and training configurations for each model.
+We trained the models for 350 epochs using a cosine annealing learning rate scheduler and a~batch size of 32.

-The EDSR was trained for 300 epochs with the $L^1$ loss and Adam optimiser (a learning rate of $1 \times 10^{-4}$ and weight decay of $1 \times 10^{-5}$).
-We did a hyperparameter search over network widths \{64, 128, 256\} and depths \{16, 32, 64\}.
-The best configuration was a width of 128 and a depth of 64 layers.
+The EDSR was trained with the $L^1$ loss and the Adam algorithm (a learning rate of $1 \times 10^{-4}$ and a~weight decay of $1 \times 10^{-5}$).
+We conducted a~hyperparameter search over network widths \{64, 128, 256\} and depths \{16, 32, 64\}.
+The best configuration was a~width of 128 and a~depth of 64 layers.

-The FNO was trained for 350 epochs with the mean-square error loss and Adam optimiser (a learning rate of $1 \times 10^{-3}$).
-We did a hyperparameter search over the number of layers \{1, 4, 7\}, hidden channel sizes \{16, 32, 64\}, and Fourier modes \{3, 12, 20\}.
-The best configuration was a 7-layer architecture with 64 hidden channels, and 14 Fourier modes in both spatial dimensions.
+The FNO was trained with the mean-square error loss and the Adam algorithm (a learning rate of $1 \times 10^{-3}$).
+We conducted a~hyperparameter search over the number of layers \{1, 4, 7\}, hidden channel sizes \{16, 32, 64\}, and Fourier modes \{8, 12, 14\}.
+The best configuration was a~7-layer architecture with 64 hidden channels and 14 Fourier modes in both spatial dimensions.

-The SwinIR was trained for 300 epochs with the $L^1$ loss and AdamW algorithm (a learning rate of $1 \times 10^{-4}$ and weight decay of $1 \times 10^{-5}$).
-We did a hyperparameter search over window sizes \{4, 5, 8\}, layers per block \{4, 6, 8\}, and the number of residual Swin transformer blocks (RSTBs) \{4, 6, 8\}.
-The best configuration was 6 RSTBs, each containing 6 layers, with a hidden dimension of 180, a window size of 8, and 6 attention heads per layer.
+The SwinIR was trained with the $L^1$ loss and the Adam with decoupled weight decay (AdamW) algorithm (a learning rate of $1 \times 10^{-4}$ and a~weight decay of $1 \times 10^{-5}$).
+We conducted a~hyperparameter search over window sizes \{4, 5, 8\}, layers per block \{4, 6, 8\}, and the number of residual Swin transformer blocks (RSTBs) \{4, 6, 8\}.
+The best configuration was 6 RSTBs, each containing 6 layers, with a~hidden dimension of 180, a~window size of 8, and 6 attention heads per layer.